 Not only is it delicious but being vegetarian, low calorie and low carb too, when January comes around it'll help to cleanse our bodies of all that Christmas over indulgence.

-Naturally it took several attempts to perfect this recipe!
+It took several attempts to perfect this brussels sprouts pesto recipe.

 Yes, it definitely just needs 2 cloves of garlic!